 "Lac La Biche located 150 miles northeast of Edmonton and nearly 180 miles east of Lesser Slave Lake, attracted many mink farmers before the war.
-Such names as E. Hogan, M. Combs, H. Nelson Steve, John and Bill Yackimec, R. Sheltens, M. Magcagno, N. Masalyk, Gus Brykelo, J. Insch, M. Steffin, N. Young, L. Brockhage, N. Hrynyk, C. Plamandon, A. Stratton, F. Smith, were some of the pre-war pioneers."
+Such names as E. Hogan, M. Combs, H. Nelson Steve, John and Bill Yackimec, R. Sheltens, M. Magcagno, N. Masalyk, Gus Brykelo, J. Insch, M. Steffen, N. Young, L. Brockhage, N. Hrynyk, C. Plamandon, A. Stratton, F. Smith, were some of the pre-war pioneers."

 John B. Gillies of Edmonton, "J. B." to all who knew him, ran a general insurance agency.
 He served the fur industry organizations in Edmonton as Secretary for many years.
 We will let his son Bob tell the story "My dad was always a venturesome Scotsman looking for a way to invest and make a fortune.
-He first became interested in the theory of raising muskrat and he and a friend by the name of George Allen were looking for a place to raise muskrats.
+He first became interested in the theory of raising muskrats and he and a friend by the name of George Allen were looking for a place to raise muskrats.
 I can well remember as a boy, driving with him out to the Cooking Lake area.
 They nearly bought, at that time, the acreage and lake which today is the site of Al Oeming's famous Alberta Game Farm.

-"They became sceptical of raising muskrat and in 1928-29 switched their interest to mink which a few venturesome pioneers were then raising in captivity.
-My dad bought mink from H. A. Blodgett and placed them on the Jack McLean farm at Looma, south-east of Edmonton.
+"They became skeptical of raising muskrats and in 1928-29 switched their interest to mink which a few venturesome pioneers were then raising in captivity.
+My dad bought mink from H. A. Blodgett and placed them on the Jack McLean farm at Looma, southeast of Edmonton.
 This partnership continued for several years and each summer holiday I would go out to the Looma farm to build mink pens (colony sheds with wood floors in those days) feed mink and help with the haying in the fall, all for the princely sum of $2. a day, if I was lucky enough to collect it.